DO NOT USE CHLORINE BLEACH

 For more information about the hazards of using bleach see Dr. Mercola’s interview with Dr. Jack Thrasher: Dr. Thrasher on the health dangers of mold

-PuroClean Emergency Recovery Services Mold Remediation Protocol adheres to the standards for mold removal as illustrated in:
+PuroClean Emergency Recovery Services Mold Remediation Protocol adheres to the standards for mold removal recommended in:

-The first step in any toxic mold remediation project, and the most crucial step, is to deal with the underlying water situation.
-Mold is always related to water, so a search for mold will always begin by using professional meters and expertise to look for unwanted water under cabinets or inside of walls, etc.
+The first step in any toxic mold remediation project, and the most crucial step, is finding the underlying water or moisture situation.
+Mold is always related to water.
+Therefore, a search for mold will always begin by using professional meters and expertise to look for unwanted water under cabinets or inside walls.

-No matter what we do, if the source of the water isn’t fixed, then the toxic mold will return!
+Why?
+Because no matter what we do, if the source of the water or moisture problem isn’t fixed first, then the toxic mold will return!

 We treat every mold contamination situation as a serious matter.
 Remediation efforts are the same, regardless of the type of mold involved.
 As professionals, we treat all mold as hazardous, so our procedures, processes, and safety precautions are the same for every project.

-At the end of every mold remediation, regardless of the size of the restoration, an air sample should be taken by an independent third-party qualified mold testing company and sent to a laboratory for analysis.
+At the end of every mold remediation, we strongly suggest that our customers get an air sample test.
+PuroClean Emergency Recovery Services does not do testing.
+It’s best if the test is conducted by an independent third-party qualified mold testing company, and sent to a laboratory for analysis.

-The reasonable standard used to evaluate the sample is that the mold counts by “less than outdoors.”
-Since we live in an interactive world and the “outside” comes in every time we open the door, the fact that spore counts in our remediation area are less than the outside indicates that the mold removal was successful.
+There is no living environment that is ever completely mold free.
+Why?
+Because we live in an interactive world, the “outside” comes inside every time we open the door.
+And molds are everywhere!
+Therefore, the fact that spore counts in our remediation area are less than the outside indicates that the mold removal was successful.